-- Regional workshop on the Green Economy and Sustainable Consumption and Production Framework (Tbilisi, May 2014). - Regional Journalist Training on green economy and environmental story telling (Batumi, June 2016). - Regional workshop on "Shared environmental information system and green growth" (Paris, March 2015) - Regional workshop on "Access to private finance for green investments in EU Eastern Partnership countries" (Paris, June 2014) - Side event on energy subsidies in the EU's Eastern Partnership Countries at the UNFCCC COP21.
-(Paris, December 2015). - Regional expert meeting on Economic instruments for greener products in Eastern Partnership countries (Paris, March 2014). - Two regional conferences on greening SMEs (February 2015, Kiev and March 2016, Chisinau). - Study tour to the Czech Republic 'Application of SEA at the national level in the field of urban planning, waste management, agriculture and energy sector' (December 2014). - Sub-regional conference on 'Developing legislative framework for the strategic environmental assessment in line with the Protocol on SEA' (November 2015). - Training of Trainers Workshop on 'Design and delivery of training events on Strategic Environmental Assessment' (November 2015). - Regional awareness raising workshop (May 2014). - EaP GREEN was one of the main sponsors of the 5th International Conference on Organic Sector Development in Central/Eastern European and Central Asian countries (April 2015) attracting over 200 participants from 35 countries and emerging as one of the largest regional knowledge exchange platforms on this topic. - Initial event on RECP technologies (March, 2015, Georgia) back to back with seminar on financing options for RECP. - Participation of key country experts at RECPnet annual meetings in Slovenia (2014); Switzerland (2015) and Georgia (2016).
+- Regional workshop on the Green Economy and Sustainable Consumption and Production Framework (Tbilisi, May 2014). - Regional Journalist Training on green economy and environmental story telling (Batumi, June 2016). - Batumi Initiative on Green Economy (BIG-E) at the 8th Environment for Europe Conference: commitments for green economy actions by Belarus, Georgia and Moldova (Batumi, June 2016) - CEP-22 side event on Green Economy by UNECE/UN Environment/GGKP (January 2017) - Regional workshop on "Shared environmental information system and green growth" (Paris, March 2015) - Regional workshop on "Access to private finance for green investments in EU Eastern Partnership countries" (Paris, June 2014) - International Conference on Unlocking Private Finance for Energy Efficiency and Greener, Low-Carbon Growth in the Eastern Partnership and Central Asia Countries (Brussels, Belgium 29 - 30 June, 2017). - Side event on energy subsidies in the EU's Eastern Partnership Countries at the UNFCCC COP21.
+(Paris, December 2015). - Regional expert meeting on Economic instruments for greener products in Eastern Partnership countries (Paris, March 2014). - Two regional conferences on greening SMEs (February 2015, Kyiv and March 2016, Chisinau). - Study tour to the Czech Republic 'Application of SEA at the national level in the field of urban planning, waste management, agriculture and energy sector' (December 2014). - Sub-regional conference on 'Developing legislative framework for the strategic environmental assessment in line with the Protocol on SEA' (November 2015). - Training of Trainers Workshop on 'Design and delivery of training events on Strategic Environmental Assessment' (November 2015). - Second sub-regional workshop: Sharing experience with introducing SEA and EIA in selected countries of Eastern Europe and the Caucasus (31 October 2 November 2017), Ukraine - Regional awareness raising workshop (May 2014). - EaP GREEN was one of the main sponsors of the 5th International Conference on Organic Sector Development in Central/ Eastern European and Central Asian countries (April 2015) attracting over 200 participants from 35 countries and emerging as one of the largest regional knowledge exchange platforms on this topic. - Initial event on RECP technologies, Georgia (March, 2015) back to back with seminar on financing options for RECP.
+Documented techno-economic evaluation and project planning for advanced technology and investment options in all 6 countries finalized in advanced assessment reports - Participation of key country experts at RECPnet annual meetings in Slovenia (2014); Switzerland (2015), Georgia (2016) and Finland (2017).